-What do the terms American-style and European-style mean when referring to options?
+What do the options terms American-style and European-style mean?

-An American-style option may be exercised at any time prior to its expiration.
-A European-style option may be exercised only during a specified period before the option expires.
+An option holder may exercise an American-style option any time before expiration.
+An option holder may exercise a European-style option only during a specified period before expiration.
 Currently, every European-style option is exercisable only on its expiration date.

-Currently, all exchange-traded equity options are American-style.
+All exchange-traded equity options are American-style.
 Most index options are European-style.
-I would check each index product that you are interested on trading to verify, among other things, the options exercise style.
+Check each index option’s product specifications to verify the options exercise style.

 How do LEAPS® differ from conventional options?

-LEAPS® or Long-term Equity AnticiPation Securities are options, both calls and puts, with expirations as far out as two and one-half years.
-Conventional options will typically offer contracts with expirations up to nine months in the future.
-Currently, equity LEAPS® will have two series at any time with January expirations.
-For example, in August 2002, LEAPS® for a particular stock might be available with expirations of January 2004 and January 2005.
-Since equity LEAPS® expire only in January of these years, these LEAPS® will have different options "root symbols" to distinguish one year from another.
+LEAPS® or Long-term Equity AnticiPation Securities are options, both calls and puts, with expirations as far as two and one-half years in the future.
+Conventional options typically offer contracts with expirations up to nine months in the future.

 How do I find a broker?

-Talk with potential sales people at several firms.
-Ask each sale representative about his or her investment experience, professional background, and education.
+- Talk with sales people at several firms.
+Ask about investment experience, professional background and education.

-Investors can find out about the disciplinary history of any brokerage firm and sales representative by calling 1-800-289-9999, a toll free BrokerCheck Hotline operated by the Financial Industry Regulatory Authority (FINRA).
+- Investigate disciplinary actions taken by securities regulators and criminal authorities against any brokerage firm and/or sales representative by calling the National Association of Securities Dealers, Inc (NASD) toll free hot line at 1-800-289-9999.
+Contact your state securities regulators to verify the license of a sales representative.
 Investors can also check the background of a broker online via FINRA BrokerCheck.
 FINRA will provide information on disciplinary actions taken by securities regulators and criminal authorities.
 State securities regulators also can tell you if a sales representative is licensed to do business in your state.

-You will want to understand how the sales representative is paid; ask for a copy of the firm's commission schedule.
-Firms might pay sales staff based on the amount of money invested by a customer and the number of transactions done in customer's account.
-More compensation may be paid to a sales representative for selling a firm's own investment products.
-Ask what fees or charges you will be required to pay when opening, maintaining, and closing your account.
+- Understand pay and fee structures.
+Ask for a copy of the firm's commission schedule.
+Some firms pay sales staff based on the amount of money invested by a customer and the number of transactions done in customer's account.
+A firm may pay more compensation to a sales representative for selling their firm’s own investment products.
+Ask what fees or charges are required to open, maintain and close an account.